Documentary Collection: Meaning, Types, And Process

 Advantages And Disadvantages of Documentary Collection

-1. Safe and reliable assistance from the bank in obtaining export collection.
+1. Safe and reliable assistance from the bank in obtaining export documentary collections.

 2. The process is simple, quick, and less expensive than LCs.